Craig Webb, Founder

-A straight-talking and passionate advocate for the birds he cares for, most of whom are healing from the wounds caused by human incursions into their territory.
+Craig is a straight-talking, passionate advocate for the birds he cares for, most of whom are healing from wounds caused by human incursions into their territory.

 Behind the scenes, there are a number of committed volunteers helping to keep the Raptor Refuge running.
 The team has grown over the years and is made up of like-minded folk with a mixture of passion, pragmatic attitudes, intelligence and empathy for our beautiful and threatened raptors.

 The photo below is a shot of some of our ground crew.
 Of course, there are many more past and present volunteers who have and continue to contribute their skills and passion.